Formation of Partially Dark-Matter Galaxies: Dirac Similarity Principle and Minimum Higgs Hypothesis

-There is an interesting option - the family gauge theory \cite{Family}.
-Note that the right-handed neutrinos do not appear in the minimal Standard Model.
-So, we could make a massive $SU_f(3)$ gauge theory completely independent of the minimal Standard Model, including the particle content.
-For example, we could treat $(\nu_{\tau R},\, \nu_{\mu R},\, \nu_{e R})$ as a triplet under this $SU_f(3)$ - so to give rise to a family gauge theory.
-Because the anomaly does not hurt, we could drop the right-handed labels from the neutrinos.
-This completes the derivation of the family gauge theory \cite{Family}.

-Here we are curious at why there are three generations - is the family symmetry in fact some sort of gauge symmetry because that the associated interactions are too weak?
-We try to combine the minimal Standard Model $SU_c(3)\times SU_L(2) \times U(1)$ with $SU_f(3)$, with $(\nu_{\tau R}, \,\nu_{\mu R},\, \nu_{eR})$ the basic $SU_f(3)$ triplet.
-Here $SU_f(3)$ has an orthogonal neutrino multiplet since the right-handed neutrinos do not enter at all the minimal Standard Model.
-In this way, we obtain the $SU_c(3) \times SU_L(2) \times U(1) \times SU_f(3)$ minimal model.
-Or, the right-handed indices could be removed altogether in the family group, just like the other $SU_c(3)$ combining with $SU_L(2) \times U(1)$ as far as anomalies are concerned.
-Again, Dirac similarity principle and minimum Higgs hypothesis saves the day - uniqueness in the choice.
+However, when we construct the Standard Model such as \cite{Hwang417}, we realize the importance of choosing the so-called "basic units" - one basic unit will come with one kinetic-energy term, and only one; the idea of Pati and Salam \cite{Salam} would violate this one-to-one correspondence.

+Unfortunately, their idea is in violation of the "gauge principle", in the sense that the right-handed and left-handed components of a Dirac particle enter some "basic units", i.e., the multiplets, {\it once and only once}, and that since the right-handed component is already in the $SU_L(2)$ singlet, it has to {\it repeat} its appearance as the $SU_R(2)$ doublet.
+The gauge principle requires that there is only one kinetic-energy term which, under chirality, is split into one right-handed component and one left-handed component.
+The right-handed fermion which is a $SU_L(2)$ singlet, if also regarded as the $SU_R(2)$ doublet, cannot match with a single kinetic-energy term.
+This is why we think that Pati and Salam \cite{Salam} could not fly.

+If the extended Standard Model would be based on the group $SU_c(3) \times SU_L(2) \times U(1) \times U(1)$, the extra $Z^{\prime 0}$ extension \cite{Hwang}, the extra or "remote" Higgs doublet would be the only choice.
+After one degree of freedom gets eaten by the extra $Z^{\prime 0}$, there remains three degrees of freedom, a little too much.
+Since we adopt the "minimum Higgs hypothesis", we'd look for other options.

-In this case \cite{Family}, the three family calls for $SU_f(3)$ and to make the gauge bosons all massive the minimum choice would be a pair of Higgs triplets - apparently a kind of broken gauge symmetry.
-The scenario is such that the eight gauge bosons and the four left-over Higgs particles all have masses greater than a few $TeV's$.
+In fact, we have a strong case in support of the $SU_f(3)$ family gauge theory \cite{Family}.
+Neutrino oscillations call for a lepton-flavor-violating interaction, which must be in the form ${\bar \Psi}_L(3,2) \times \Phi(3,2) \cdot \Psi_R(3,1) + h.c.$, an off-diagonal (cross-generation) interaction.
+We need a massive $SU_f(3)$ family gauge theory - a kind of spontaneous-broken gauge symmetry.
+The scenario from a pair of complex scalar Higgs fields is such that the eight gauge bosons and the four left-over Higgs particles all are massive.
 Under the "minimum Higgs hypothesis", the structure of the underlying Higgs mechanism is pretty much determined.
-Then, neutrinos acquire their masses, to the leading order, with the aid of both the Higgs triplets.
-In addition, the loop diagrams involving the gauge bosons also contribute to neutrino masses.
+Then, neutrinos acquire their masses, to the leading order, with the aid of both the Higgs $SU_f(3)$ triplets, in fact, from $\Phi(3,2)$ (the mixed family Higgs) and $\Phi(3,1)$ (the purely family Higgs) \cite{Hwang417, Origin}.
+Of course, the loop diagrams involving the gauge bosons also contribute to neutrino masses, to higher orders.